mcneds/LoCapt/README.md

 python -c "from faster_whisper import WhisperModel; WhisperModel('small', device='cpu', compute_type='int8')"
 ```

 If you are on a corporate network, the download may be blocked by proxy or SSL rules.
 Download the model on another network or configure the required proxy/certificate settings.
+I downloaded manually from hugging face to solve this same issue and dragged the files into a directory of my chosen name.
+The program searches for folders in the models folder that contain valid config.json and model.bin files, then displays the name of the corresponding folder to choose from.

 ### No microphone audio is detected